fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The period is traditionally said to have ended with the collapse of the Abbasid caliphate due to Mongol invasions and the Siege of Baghdad in 1258.
 A few scholars date the end of the golden age around 1350 linking with the Timurid Renaissance, while several modern historians and scholars place the end of the Islamic Golden Age as late as the end of 15th to 16th centuries meeting with the Islamic gunpowder empires.

+Peoplee who played a vast role in shaping of sciences during the Islamic Golden Age:
+* Al-Zahrawi
+* Abbas ibn Firnas
+* Al-Biruni
+* Avicenna
+* Averroes
+* Ibn al-Nafis
+* ibn Musa al-Khwarizmi
+* Alhazen
+* Ibn Khaldun

+paper production from China, translation of Ancient Greek philosophers' works and other, House of Wisdom in Baghdad,

 </details>